|

 Construction work continued at the stations for several weeks after they reopened to complete construction.
 While the majority of the work -- including accessibility to customers with disabilities -- had been completed to the point that the stations could reopen for passenger use, finishing touches completed after the stops reopened included installing permanent station signs, compass roses inset in the sidewalk in front of the entrances to help customers more easily navigate the system, and new fencing along the adjacent alleys.

-The project's Full Funding Grant Agreement with the federal government requires that the CTA® complete the project by the end of 2009.
+The project's Full Funding Grant Agreement with the federal government required the CTA complete the project by the end of 2009.

 The rebuilt Kedzie station platform is seen looking east on August 16, 2006, the day the station reopened.
 The station features an all-new 8-car length island platform with new, modern light standards and stools for sitting.
 The signage and fencing on reopening day was temporary , later to be replaced with permanent installations.
 For a larger view, click here.
 (Photo by Graham Garfield) |